 This lithium battery is half the weight of the Platinum AGM battery and with 4000 cycles at 80% DOD, it should easily last 10 years.
 It’s small, light, robust, can be mounted in any way and will work in sub-zero temperatures.

 If you’re tight on space, want to keep your van weight down, want to travel to cold climates (like doing a ski season) or plan to live off-grid in your van for many years to come, then this would be the top leisure battery choice for your camper.

 If none of those things apply to you, then save your money and get the AGM battery instead.
 Even if you’re a heavy electricity user, you can get two AGM batteries and still have plenty of money to buy beers to put in your deliciously cold fridge!

 If money were no object I would get this lithium battery from Renogy or possibly even two (I said money was no object right!).
 This battery provides an 80% DOD and an AGM battery provides a 50%, so I would get 30% more Ah from every cycle when compared to the Platinum AGM 100ah.

-3. Energy Expedition Plus Semi Traction 110Ah– Best Dual Purpose Battery
+3. SuperBatt Dual Purpose 120Ah– Best Dual Purpose Battery

 If you only plan to use your van occasionally and don’t need a dedicated leisure battery, then a dual purpose battery is what you need.
 This is a battery that will start your van engine but also run appliances.

 The SuperBatt Heavy Duty battery is a maintenance free, lead acid battery with hybrid technology which makes it ideal for use as a starter battery and a leisure battery.
-It weighs 24kg which is pretty standard for this sized battery and provides 100Ah which is enough to charge small appliances over the course of a weekend.
+It has a low self discharge rate which means it doesn’t loose power quickly and provides 120Ah which is more than enough to charge all of your appliances over the course of a weekend.

-At just over £100 this is also a battery that won’t break the bank.
+At just over £100 this is also a battery that won’t break the bank and comes with a 2 year warranty.
 Even better!

 Leisure Battery for Campervans Summary